 Mary Irvine Basket Day, regional Basket Days and the Guild Retreat are yearly events open to all members.
 Additionally members may organize field trips, workshops, exhibits and study groups.
 Field trips may be planned to gather natural materials, visit to museums, gallery shows, collections or to an artist’s studio.
 Workshops and lectures have often featured well-known basketry artists from outside of our area.
 Study groups meet to pursue a common interest.
 We have helped with juried exhibits throughout the region.

-The Guild Retreat, Weave in Winter, is a multi-day opportunity for members to enroll in classes or to spend time weaving with others.
+The Guild Retreat, Weave in Spring, is a multi-day opportunity for members to enroll in classes or to spend time weaving with others.
 Often a nationally recognized basketry artist from out of our area is the designated feature teacher.
 Other classes and instructors are chosen from a call put out for teachers.
 A highlight of the Retreat is the Gallery Show where many of our members have exhibited their work for the first time ever, along with the baskets of internationally known artists.
 The diversity and quality of this exhibit is indicative of the balance of traditional and contemporary basket weavers in our community as well as the artistic excellence and beauty of their work.

 Not only does the Guild encourage members to exhibit, we also provide opportunities for them to teach at monthly meetings and for Basket Days.
 In this way the Guild has been a steppingstone for members to go on to teach and exhibit locally, nationally and internationally.
 The Guild supports a variety of educational opportunities for both members and the general public.
 Members may apply for Study Grants to attend workshops, conferences or classes.
 Basket Days give members and the public the opportunity to take a class for the cost of the materials.